 The K9 Unit was established in 2004 with the creation of a new police service dog program aimed at supplementing patrol operations.
 The program began with two K9/handler teams: Officer Todt Clark and “Titan” (2004-2011) and Officer Phil Reily and “Apekx” (2004-2008).
 Our first two dogs were acquired, in part, with contributions from community members.
 Over the years, as the first handlers and their K9s retired from active duty, new handlers and K9s were tested and selected to take their place in the unit.
-To date, our program has had five K9 teams in total, including Officer Ron Priebe and “Muzzy” (2008-2014), Officer James Woehrman and “Castor” (2011-2018), and Officer Aaron McGraw and “Tibor” (2015-present).
-Just recently we added a new K9 team to the PHPD crew - Officer Andrew Kuhn & "Bronco," who are currently training and will join the Patrol Bureau in Fall 2019.
+To date, our program has had five K9 teams in total, including Officer Ron Priebe and “Muzzy” (2008-2014), Officer James Woehrman and “Castor” (2011-2018), and Officer Aaron McGraw and “Tibor” (2015-2023).
+Our current K9 team includes Officer Andrew Kuhn & "Bodie," who have been serving the Pleasant Hill community since 2020.

 Our K9s are considered “dual-purpose” or “cross-trained” police service dogs, as they are trained for both searching/apprehension and drug detection.
 Their keen sense of smell, physical abilities, and intelligence make K9s ideal for searching tasks that would otherwise take human officers longer to complete, or expose officers to increased danger.
 As with all dogs, our police K9s’ biggest strength is their nose.
 With their advanced search capabilities, they are able to find violent suspects, track missing persons, and locate evidence related to important cases.